 Some of the factors taken into consideration for spousal support in VA include:

-The standard of living which was established during marriage
+- The standard of living which was established during the marriage

-Provisions that may have been made regarding distribution of property
+- Provisions that may have been made regarding the distribution of property

 Can I Get Permanent Support?

 You can decide to have the support in a lump sum or payments spread over a certain period of time.
 You and your spouse may agree on which situation is best for both of you, or you can have the court decide.